HarshCasper/Rotten-Scripts/Python/Mass_Email_Sender/README.md

 # Prerequisites:

-- Create a CSV file, say `mails.csv` consisting a column, `Email`, spelled as it is, and add the list of all the reciever's email to be sent in that column.
+- Create a CSV file, say `mails.csv` consisting a column, `Email`, spelled as it is, and add the list of all the receiver's email to be sent in that column.

           Email